-When you breed a Siberian Husky with an Akita, you get what is commonly known as the HUSKITA.
+When you mix a Siberian Husky with an Akita, you get the HUSKITA.
 There are many husky mixes out there, all with quirky names, but “huskita” definitely rolls off the tongue nicely.

-In most cases, the Huskita will be an affectionate, family-loving, and loyal breed who will desire your attention.
+Overview: In most cases, the Huskita will be an affectionate, family-loving, and loyal breed that will desire your attention.
 While purebred huskies will be everyone’s friend, the Akita can be a little more unpredictable.
 Training is always important to ensure proper behavior.

 The combination of these two big characters leaves you with the ultimate Alpha Dog.
 The Huskita will be a large-giant breed that is muscular, powerful, courageous, highly energetic and also intelligent.